DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 The data is monthly, 1926 to present.
 Returns are expressed as percentages; multiply by 12 to get a rough approximation of an annual return.
 The returns refer to

-* xsm:  the return on the market minus the riskfree return
+* `xsm`:  the return on the market minus the riskfree return
-* smb:  the return on small firms minus the return on big firms
+* `smb`:  the return on small firms minus the return on big firms
-* hml:  the return on value firms minus the return on growth firms
+* `hml`:  the return on value firms minus the return on growth firms
-* rf:  the riskfree rate
+* `rf`:  the riskfree rate

 We use the `describe()` method to compute statistics.
 Evidently `xsm` has the largest mean.
 It also has the largest standard deviation.
 A couple plot methods show us more about the distribution:
 ```python